rickymedrano/VertDocs/docs/FullNodes/raspberry-pi.md

 `NOTE:` This will be a “headless” server... meaning we will not be using a GUI to configure Vertcoin or check to see how things are running.
 In fact, once the server is set up, you will only interact with it using command line calls over `SSH`.
 The idea is to have this full node be simple, low-power, with optimized memory usage and something that “just runs” in your basement, closet, etc.

-#### Why a Raspberry Pi?
+#### Why a Raspberry Pi 4?
 >Raspberry Pi is an inexpensive computing hardware platform that generates little heat, draws little power, and can run silently 24 hours a day without having to think about it.
+A minimum of 2GB RAM is required to load verthash into memory for Vertcoin-Core.
+A minimum of 4GB RAM is required if you wish to additionally run P2Pool.
 [1]

+#### Automated installation using Vertnode
+>[Vertnode](https://github.com/vertiond/vertnode) is an automated installation script for Vertcoin-Core and additionally P2Pool.
+Using this script, you may choose to build Vertcoin-Core from source.

 #### Index
 1. `Parts List`
 2. `Download and Sync Vertcoin Core QT *`
-3. `Install Raspbian Stretch Lite`
+3. `Install Raspberry Pi OS Lite`
 4. `Initial Setup of Raspberry Pi`
 5. `Format USB Flash Drive and Configure Auto-Mount`
-6. `Transfer Blockchain to USB Flash Drive, Create vertcoin.conf & Soft Link to USB Flash Drive`
+6. `Transfer Blocks and verthash.dat to USB Flash Drive, Create vertcoin.conf & Soft Link to USB Flash Drive`
 7. `Create Swap File space for Raspberry Pi & Start Syncing`
 8. `Configure firewall to allow Vertcoin Core traffic`
 9. `Congratulations!
 Thanks for doing your part and running a Vertcoin full node <3`

 `*OPTIONAL Setup p2pool-vtc`
-`**EXPERIMENTAL Setup Unitus Full Node for merged mining with p2pool-vtc`

 -----------------------------------------